Texas Tech University strives to maximize educational opportunities for its students

 intercultural understanding for students, faculty, staff, and the broader community.

-Housed within the beautifully designed International Cultural Center (ICC), the OIA consists of the following divisions: International Enrollment Development and Operations, International Research and Development, International Student and Scholar Services, International Relations, Study Abroad, K-12 Global Education Outreach, Center for Global Communication, and International Center for Arid and Semiarid Land Studies.
+Housed within the beautifully designed International Cultural Center (ICC), the OIA consists of the following divisions: International Research and Development, International Student and Scholar Services, International Relations, Study Abroad, K-12 Global Education Outreach, Center for Global Communication, and International Center for Arid and Semiarid Land Studies.

 Built in 1996, the International Cultural Center (ICC) is a significant service center and is Texas Tech University's signature statement of its commitment to international education.
 Through the divisions of the OIA, it provides a continual series of conferences, lectures, art exhibitions, and performances as well as services to faculty, staff, students, and the local community.
 More than 35,000 people are served through the center each year.